Last Updated on November 9, 2024

 2) Look For Potential Damage

 Winter is a harsh time, and daily driving poses numerous dangers for winter tires.
 Once removed, inspect them carefully for signs of wear, damage, or punctures.
 Pay close attention to the sidewalls for cracks or splits and check for embedded objects like screws or nails.
 Also, look closely at any signs of uneven wear or damaged treads.
-Typically, tires display slight wear after several months of use, but if there are bald spots or the tread is dangerously worn, it is time to throw it away and replace.
+Typically, tires display slight wear after several months of use, but if there are bald spots or the tread is dangerously worn, it is time to throw it away and replace it.

 3) With Or Without The Wheels

 You can store your winter tires with or without the wheels.
 If the winter tires are mounted on rims, you should stack them horizontally since it will minimize the pressure on the rubber.
 However, when the tires are stored without the wheels, they will require more attention to prevent deformation during storage.
-Do not hang them, as this can distort the shape; it’s best to store them upright in a vertical position.
+Do not hang them, as this can distort the shape; it’s best to store them upright vertically.
 For unmounted tires, be cautious of prolonged pressure on one area and rotate them periodically (every month or two) to prevent them from developing flat spots.

 4) The Right Storage